maarten-pennings/SevenSegment-over-Serial/manual/readme.md

 ### 0x1F RESET

-Identical to command 0x00.
-This command is added to support hosts that are not able to send a zero-byte 0x00 (a C `printf` might suffer from this).
+The command 0x1F is identical to command [0x00](#0x00-reset), it is added to support hosts that are not able to send a zero-byte 0x00 (a C `printf` might suffer from this).

 #### Example